aumpierre-unb/InternalFluidFlow.jl/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is a very short introduction to an incompressible and inviscid fluid steady internal flow and to the Internal FluidFlow Toolbox for Julia.
+This is a very short introduction to the steady internal flow of an incompressible and inviscid fluid and to the Internal FluidFlow Module for Julia.

 Our focus here is a small set of equations that described the phenomenon and are required to solve problems on internal fluid flow.
-Fluid mechanics is a pretty extensive topic in fluid dynamics and there are a lot of important and interesting observations related to the topic that are not taken into account in this text, because they have no direct impact the computation performed by the functions in this toolbox.
+Fluid mechanics is a pretty extensive topic in fluid dynamics and there are a lot of important and interesting observations related to the topic that are not taken into account in this text, because they have no direct impact the computation performed by the functions in this module.

-This text is divided in two main sections: The Theory and The Internal Fluid Flow Toolbox.
+This text is divided in two main sections: The Theory and The Internal Fluid Flow Module.

 ## The Theory